 To that end, we’ve compiled the 12 fashion rules that the most stylish Parisian women live by.
 Just because you aren’t French doesn’t mean you can’t dress like you are.

-A French woman in a Breton striped shirt is a bit of a stereotype, but with good reason—nothing looks quite as effortlessly cool.
-Pair one with a pair of skinny dark washed jeans and a pair of flats for a weekend of errands or with a print skirt for a more dressed up bohemian look.
-The classic Breton striped shirt is the Saint James Galathée ($90; available at Saint James) but less expensive options abound at places like H&M, Gap and Zara.
+A French woman in a Breton striped shirt is a bit of a stereotype, but with good reason: Nothing looks quite as effortlessly cool.
+Pair one with a pair of skinny dark washed jeans and a pair of flats for a weekend of errands, or with a print skirt for a more dressed up bohemian look.
+The classic Breton striped shirt is the Saint James Galathée (price varies at Saint James), but less expensive options abound at places like H&M, Gap, and Zara.

 “French women wear clothes that flatter their bodies, regardless of trends,” designer Sophie Theallet told Oprah.com.
 Step one is buying clothes that fit your body well.
 Step two is finding a great tailor to make sure that everything in your closet fits to a T—from your everyday black pants to your go-to black tie gown.

-A quick update that French women have mastered to take their look from day to evening is the perfect red lip.
+French women have mastered taking their look from day to evening with the red lip.
 No need to bring a change of clothes to work, lipstick is all it takes to add a little evening glamour to your outfit.
-Yves Saint Laurent Rouge Volupté Silky Sensual Radiant Lipstick in Red Muse ($35; available at Sephora) is a shade you can’t go wrong with, but we advise spending some serious time at the makeup counter finding the perfect shade of red, and then stocking up.
+Yves Saint Laurent Rouge Pur Couture Lipstick in Rouge Neon ($37 at Yves Saint Laurent) is a shade you can’t go wrong with, but we advise spending some serious time at the makeup counter finding the perfect shade of red—and then stocking up.

 She redefined the way that women dressed in the early 20th century, but the look that Coco Chanel created is just as significant today.
 No wonder some of the most stylish Parisian women like Clémence Poésy have made jeans and a Chanel jacket their uniform.
 Other Chanel standards you can’t go wrong in?
-A perfect little black dress and black and white cocktail attire.
+A little black dress and black-and-white cocktail attire.

-It’s a rule that not just stylish French women, but pretty much all stylish women have mastered—great style is about dressing for yourself and yourself only.
-“You should dress to feel good, not show off,” Inès de la Fressange says.
+It’s a rule that not only stylish French women, but also pretty much all stylish women have mastered: Great style is about dressing for yourself and yourself only.
+“You should dress to feel good, not show off,” Inès de la Fressange told The Guardian.
 “It takes life to learn that.”